Modymanour/Usage-Metering-and-Billing-Engine/README.md

 ```bash
 stripe listen --forward-to localhost:3000/webhooks/stripe
 ```
-Then, run the subscription creation API with the subscription being "Pro"; this will trigger a stripe subscription which if successful will return a result on the webhook.
+Then, run the subscription creation API with the subscription being **"Pro"**; this will trigger a stripe subscription which if successful will return a result on the webhook.

-Another case of the webhook being triggered is when a subscription plan changes from "free" tier to "Pro" tier.
+Another case of the webhook being triggered is when a subscription plan changes from **"free"** tier to **"Pro"** tier.

-## Architecture Flow
+### Architecture Flow

 ```text
        [ Client ]